diodechain/diode-docs/content/docs/uninstall.md

 1. Remove the Diode App

-* Remove the "dDrive" installation directory (by default, this is located at ~/dDrive)
+   Remove the "dDrive" installation directory (by default, this is located at ~/dDrive)
    * Do this from the File Manager

      OR

    * Open a terminal window
    * Type "rm -r ~/dDrive"

-1. Remove your Diode Profile
+2. Remove your Diode Profile

-**WARNING:** If you have not created a backup of your account, you will lose your username forever
+   > **WARNING:** If you have not created a backup of your account, you will lose your username forever

-* If you are certain you want to remove your Diode Profile:
+   If you are certain you want to remove your Diode Profile:
-  * Open a terminal window
+   1. Open a terminal window
-  * Type "rm -r ~/.config/ddrive"
+   2. Type "rm -r ~/.config/ddrive"

-1. Remove your Zones folder
+3. Remove your Zones folder

-**WARNING:** Your Zones folder may contain the files/information you were working on in Diode - you may or may not want to delete these.
+   > **WARNING:** Your Zones folder may contain the files/information you were working on in Diode - you may or may not want to delete these.

-* If you are certain you want to remove your Zones folder:
+   If you are certain you want to remove your Zones folder:
-  * Open a terminal window
+   1. Open a terminal window
-  * Type "rm -r ~/Zones"
+   2. Type "rm -r ~/Zones"

-### **Windows**
+###

-1. Remove the Diode App

-* Click "Uninstall" from the Diode Drive start menu program group

-OR

-* open an explorer window (Win-E) and go to C:\\Program Files\\Diode Drive\\ and run the "Uninstall.exe" from the Diode Drive folder.

-1. Remove your Diode Profile

-**WARNING:** If you have not created a backup of your account, you will lose your username forever

-* Open an explorer window and go to your user's home folder (e.g. C:\\Users\\myusername\\)
-  * Locate the ".config" folder and go into it
-  * Locate the "ddrive" folder and delete it

-1. Remove your Zones folder

-**WARNING:** Your Zones folder may contain the files/information you were working on in Diode - you may or may not want to delete these.

-* Open an explorer window and go to your user's home folder (e.g. C:\\Users\\myusername\\)
-  * Locate the "Zones" folder and delete it